davidjeck/graphicsbook/graphicstext/demos/c5/script/README.txt

-The three.min.js in this folder and the scripts in the threejs folder are from the three.js download from threejs.org, version 89 of December 2017, and are distributed under this MIT open-source license:
+The scripts in this folder are from the three.js download from threejs.org, version 154 of July 2023, and are distributed under this MIT open-source license:

 The MIT License

-Copyright © 2010-2017 three.js authors
+Copyright © 2010-2023 three.js authors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal